Concentration in Financial Economics and Econometrics

 Upper Level Electives

-All students are required to take two electives relating to finance.
-These courses will satisfy this requirement.
+All students are required to take at least two electives relating to finance (CFEL attribute).
+One of these courses must also be a writing intensive (ECWI attribute) course.
+Students can alternatively choose to take two courses with the CFEL attribute and one course that satisfies the ECWI attribute.
+The following list is a subset of courses that have the CFEL attribute.
 The list of qualified courses will vary from semester to semester.
 You can check with an economics advisor or the Director of Undergraduate Studies to determine if a particular course can be accepted.

 - International Money (ECON 40720)